 How to Develop a Strategy for featuring in the National Press

 Sure, there are standard tactics that come in handy when it comes to approaching the PR side of a startup.
 While conventional press releases may work, the above tactics are often more effective.
 Furthermore, the following steps offer a more detailed view of the general strategy and what this process will look like.
-That being said, this is merely a micro guide as to how these startups approach PR and principles which tend to nurture a more positive outcome.
+That being said, this is merely a micro guide as to how successful startups approach PR and principles that tend to nurture a more positive outcome.